KTH-IV1351/doc-db-intro/README.md

 # Introduction to Document Databases and MongoDB

-This application illustrates how to use MongoDB from a Java program.
+This application downloads weather observation from different meteorological institutes, and displays weather statistics.
+The purpose is to illustrate how MongoDB is accessed from a Java program.

 ## Tutorial